MastaG/mesa-turnip-ppa/README.md

 - Re-building oibaf's graphics-drivers ppa (nightly mesa from git) with extra patches applied.

-  The patches are meant for running Ubuntu 24.04 (and 24.10 soon) within a proot environment using Termux on your Android device.
+  The patches are meant for running Ubuntu 24.04 and 24.10 within a proot environment using Termux on your Android device.

   This should allow for accelated Vulkan and OpenGL (using Zink).